 passage of a citywide assault weapons ban in 2005.

-Smith & Wesson Magnum—The Gun Industry's Latest Challenge to Law
+& Wesson Magnum—The Gun Industry's Latest Challenge to Law Enforcement Body Armor,

-black homicide victimization rates in the 50 states, illustrating
+victimization rates in the 50 states, illustrating the disproportionate effect

 - In 2008 the VPC released American